xweih/home/README.md

 - M.S. in Mechanical Engineering, University of Nevada-Reno
 - B.S. in Automation and Mechatronics, Shanghai University

-Feel free to reach out if you have any questions or collaboration opportunities!
+Feel free to reach out for questions or collaboration opportunities!